 I have been the MBA President of the Retails and Luxury Goods Club which was founded the year I joined.
 Together we have originated events in digital transformation, marketing, retail management and sustainability with industry leaders.

-I have also connected with the wider Imperial community.
-MBA Connect facilitates meetings of students from different faculties with MBA’s.
+I have also connected with the wider Imperial community. facilitates meetings of students from different faculties with MBA’s.
 As a fashion specialist I advised two students in starting their own fashion related business ventures.

 I’ve really enjoyed the World Café events with alumni where I learned how recent MBA graduates leveraged their experience into different careers.